huihuihui07/city-information-search/README.md

     - The temperature
     - Weather description

-It is a responsive ie can be viewed on mobile and larger screens.
+It is responsive i.e can be viewed on mobile and larger screens.
 ```

 ## Table of Contents